openxla/stablehlo/docs/bytecode.md

 Called: readRngAlgorithmAttr(mlir::DialectBytecodeReader &) const
 ```

+### Adding Bytecode for a New Type / Attribute

+Adding bytecode for a new type or attribute is simple.
+In the file
+`StablehloBytecode.cpp` search for the term `TO ADD ATTRIBUTE` or `TO ADD TYPE`
+depending on the change.
+Ensure that each location tagged with `TO ADD`
+instructions is addressed.
+If so, bytecode for the attr/type should be generated
+on next call to `stablehlo-opt -emit-bytecode`.

 ### Encoding `enum class` values
 Enum class values can be encoded as their underlying numeric types using `varint`.
 Currently all enums in StableHLO use `uint32_t` as the underlying value.